3.7 Examinations and Examination Boards

 13. Markers who feel that the student’s handwriting may be indicative of some impairment/learning difference should advise the student to contact Student Support Services (e-mail firstname.lastname@example.org or contact 01970 621761) if the student wishes to investigate this further via an Educational Psychologist Assessment.
 If after a full assessment, a learning difference is confirmed, Student Support Services will work with the student to implement any reasonable adjustments recommended in the Assessment.
 Students who may wish to discuss the status of marks previously awarded will be referred to their academic department for advice.

-14. Please note that this policy does not relate to disabled students or those with a learning difference where support has already been arranged by Student Support Services with the Department or Institute concerned, eg. use of an amanuensis, computer, or transcription arrangements of an examination script after the examination has been held.
+14. Please note that this policy does not relate to disabled students or those with a learning difference where support has already been arranged by Student Support Services with the Department or Faculty concerned, eg. use of an amanuensis, computer, or transcription arrangements of an examination script after the examination has been held.

 Absence from Examinations and Assessments